 Whether you are looking to attract outside investment or not, understanding just how attractive or "investable" your specific business model is can be very important.
-Ultimately as a small business owner, you will very likely be the single largest investor of both time and money into your business and it's important that you are not wasting your resources on a low grade opportunity.
+Ultimately as a small business owner, you will very likely be the single largest investor of both time and money into your business and it's important that you are not wasting your resources on a low-grade opportunity.
 Following on from yesterday's post on how to evaluate your business model, today we look at the other five questions that will help us determine whether or not we have an "investable" business model on our hands.
-Just to recap, the first five questions covered in yesterday's post were:
+Just to recap, the first five questions covered in last months post were:

 If you haven't read the first part of the article, feel free to give it a quick read now so you can better understand why these questions are important.

 So, here's the next five questions that you can use to weigh up the attractiveness of your business model.

-Investors love a company that can be scaled up as that is where the possibility for the best returns on investment lie.
+Investors love a company that can be scaled up as that is where the possibility for the best returns on investment lies.
 However, scaling a business is an often misunderstood concept.
 It does not simply mean that the business is capable of getting bigger.
 That would be true of almost every business.
 A business can only truly be said to be scalable if it has operating leverage.
 In other words, if additional revenue requires relatively smaller and smaller additions to operating costs you have operational leverage and your business can accurately be said to scale.
-However, a business that adds revenue and operating costs at an equal rate or even adds costs at a greater rate than it can add revenue cannot be properly said to scale, even if they could get alot larger in terms of both their revenues and gross profitability.
+However, a business that adds revenue and operating costs at an equal rate or even adds costs at a greater rate than it can add revenue cannot be properly said to scale, even if they could get a lot larger in terms of both their revenues and gross profitability.
 Investors will value a company higher earlier on if higher revenue equals higher profit margins.
 These businesses are truly scalable and are therefore deemed more valuable by investors.